 Patrick Yin

-I am a first-year PhD student in CSE at the University of Washington advised by Professor Abhishek Gupta.
+I am a PhD student at the University of Washington advised by Professor Abhishek Gupta.
 I'm broadly interested in embodied AI and building intelligent robots.

-Before UW, I completed my undergrad at UC Berkeley where I worked with Professors Sergey Levine and Kuan Fang in the Berkeley Artificial Intelligence Research (BAIR) Lab.
+Previously, I did my undergrad at UC Berkeley where I worked with Professors Sergey Levine and Kuan Fang in the Berkeley Artificial Intelligence Research (BAIR) Lab.

 profile photo